 I am accustomed to thinking in terms of camera movement, scenes, edited sequences, and also framing—whether it’s a single or a double shot—and who’s in the frame to make sure they’re balancing each other.
-But basically it goes back to when I was very young.
-I was not able to play sports or go out much, so I used to draw pictures in my little room.
+But basically, it goes back to when I was very young.
+I could not play sports or go out much, so I used to draw pictures in my little room.
 I usually do the storyboards myself.
-I always wanted to draw, I wanted to be an artist.
+I always wanted to draw; I wanted to be an artist.
 Sometimes I use color, but primarily I like to use a special ebony pencil that I got.
 The pressure of the soft lead on the page indicates to me the angle or the movement.
-That’s why I often have to look at the original drawing, rather than the xerox.
-That’s also why I really do enjoy editing: it reminds me of being in a room all by myself, or in this case with my friend [editor] Thelma Schoonmaker.
+That’s why I often have to look at the original drawing rather than the xerox.
+That’s also why I really do enjoy editing: it reminds me of being in a room all by myself, or in this case, with my friend [editor] Thelma Schoonmaker.
 To be clear, since I’ve started to do these drawings, for the past fifteen years or so, they have been getting smaller and smaller, and they are becoming more like notes and indications.
 Drawings are now made on the set very often.
-For example, the “Cape Fear” action sequence that is storyboarded by professional storyboarders, comes from my original notes of drawings.
-In other words, for the whole crew to see, they couldn’t understand what I was drawing, so we had someone coming in to make the storyboards, based on my own drawings.
+For example, the “Cape Fear” action sequence that is storyboarded by professional storyboarders comes from my original notes of drawings.
+In other words, for the whole crew to see, they couldn’t understand what I was drawing, so we had someone coming in to make the storyboards based on my own drawings.
 That’s usually the way it’s been going now.
-Another reason for storyboarding so much, was, I think—to a certain extent—for protection against the time schedule shooting.
+Another reason for storyboarding so much was, I think—to a certain extent—for protection against the time schedule shooting.

 How about the new digital technology: does it give you more freedom now compared to your earlier days?

-Yes, John Cassavetes even used a technique with cameras which gave him this freedom of shooting, and there’s no doubt that the freedom which is available today, is remarkable.
-Digital often helps and I’ve made certain films where I always try to get back to a smaller unit.
+Yes, John Cassavetes even used a technique with cameras that gave him this freedom of shooting, and there’s no doubt that the freedom which is available today is remarkable.
+Digital often helps, and I’ve made certain films where I always try to get back to a smaller unit.
 That’s one of the reasons why I do documentaries and music films too: you have the freedom to move, without moving 200 or 300 people.

-In France, we are very concerned and preoccupied about the preservation and restoration of movies by putting them back on a 35mm negative.
+In France, we are very concerned and preoccupied with the preservation and restoration of movies by putting them back on a 35mm negative.
 Do you share that idea?